vmware/container-service-extension/docs/cse3_0/CSE_UI_PLUGIN.md

 ---
 layout: default
-title: CSE UI Plugin for VCD
+title: Kubernetes Clusters UI Plugin for VCD
 ---

-# CSE UI plugin for VCD
+# Kubernetes Clusters UI Plugin for VCD

+Starting CSE 3.0 and VCD 10.2, Kubernetes Clusters UI Plugin 2.0 is available out of the box with VCD 10.2

+*Refer to [Compability Matrix](./CSE30.md) for link to Kubernetes Clusters UI Plugin 2.0.0 documentation*

 ## Overview

-From CSE 2.6.0 onwards, CSE users can use this plugin to interact with CSE Kubernetes clusters directly from VCD UI.
+For VCD versions before 10.2, Kubernetes Clusters UI Plugin 1.0.3 can be used with CSE 3.0 to manage Kubernetes Clusters directly from VCD UI

-## Kubernetes clusters UI plug-in for CSE 3.0

-Yet to be filled by Andrew

-## Get CSE UI plugin
+## Get Kubernetes Clusters UI Plugin

-The v1.0.2 plugin binary can be downloaded from [here](https://github.com/vmware/container-service-extension/raw/master/cse_ui/1.0.2/container-ui-plugin.zip).
+The v1.0.3 plugin binary can be downloaded from [here](https://github.com/vmware/container-service-extension/raw/master/cse_ui/1.0.3/container-ui-plugin.zip).

 ---

-## Register and publish the plugin
+## Register and publish Kubernetes Clusters UI Plugin

 **Method 1:** Via CSE server cli